Aspie96/blog/content/posts/free-speech.md

 Artistic and literary works of authorship, including software, are automatically covered by copyright (or "author's rights") according to international treaties.
 This only applies to the works themselves and [not ideas](https://www.copyright.gov/title17/92chap1.html#102).
 There are [limitations and exceptions](https://www.wipo.int/copyright/en/limitations/) to exclusive rights and they help to preserve freedom of speech.

-Laws concerning [digital rights management](https://www.eff.org/issues/drm) systems can hamper the use of limitations and exceptions to copyright.
-Together with [software patents](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression), they also restrict freedom of expression through computer code.
+Laws concerning [digital rights management](https://www.eff.org/issues/drm) can hamper the use of limitations and exceptions to copyright.
+Together with [software patents](https://wiki.endsoftwarepatents.org/wiki/Freedom_of_expression), DRM systems also restrict freedom of expression through computer code.

 ### In the United States